 - According to luxury industry statistics, Italy is the source of more than 40% of global luxury-goods production.

-- The second-hand luxury market size has shown a 12% growth rate.
+- The second-hand luxury market size grew 12%.

 The Basics of Luxury Shopping Statistics